dotnet/docs-maui/docs/data-cloud/database-sqlite.md

 ## Access data

-The `TodoItemDatabase` class can be registered as a `Singleton` that can be used throughout the application if you are using dependency injection.
-For example you could register your pages and the databse:
+The `TodoItemDatabase` class can be registered as a singleton that can be used throughout the app if you are using dependency injection.
+For example, you can register your pages and the database access class as services on the `IServiceCollection` object, in **MauiProgram.cs**, with the `AddSingleton` and `AddTransient` methods:

 ```csharp
 builder.Services.AddSingleton<TodoListPage>();